 About me.
 I am married and have two children.
-My youngest daughter lives in Savannah; my oldest daughter is married and raising my adorable grandson.
+My youngest daughter is a police officer; my oldest daughter is married and raising my two adorable grandsons.
 I earned my bachelor’s degree from Augusta State University and my master’s degree from Georgia Regents University.
-I love Georgia Bulldogs football, the beach and my two fur-babies!
+I love Georgia Bulldogs football, the beach and my dog!

 Communication.
 I believe that teacher-parent communication is extremely important and I encourage you to contact me with any questions or concerns.
 Reading tests will be copied on cream-colored paper – that way you always know if it is a test or class work you are reviewing in the signed-papers packet.
 I want you to always be aware of your child’s progress, so there are no surprises.